Rayissach/CryptXSpace/README.md

 - python3 -m venv .venv
 2. Activate environment with `. .venv/bin/activate`
 3. Install Pip `pip3 install Flask`
-2. Ensure that all your packages are up to date with `npm i`
+4. Ensure that all your packages are up to date with `npm i`
-3. Install flask_mail with `pip3 install Flask-Mail`
+5. Install all dependencies
-4.
+- `pip install -r requirements.txt`
-4. `flask run` to start application
+6. `flask run` to start application

 ## Instructions
 - Make an account through the Register page.
 Full name is not required